semuconsulting/pyrtcm/README.md

 ```
 1. attribute names must be unique within each message class
-2. attribute types must be one of the valid types (I1, U2, X4, etc.)
+2. attribute types must be one of the valid data field types (DF026, DF059, etc.)
 3. repeating or bitfield groups must be defined as a tuple ('numr', {dict}), where:
    'numr' is either:
      a. an integer representing a fixed number of repeats e.g. 32